Punktum-dk/epp-xsd-files/README.md

 ### 1.2

 - EPP Service version 1.1.X
-- Introduction of `dkhm:orderConfirmation` for create domain and support of [Pre-activation Service](#pre-activation-service)
+- Introduction of `dkhm:orderConfirmation` for create domain and support of Pre-activation Service (deprecated)

 <a id="11"></a>
 ### 1.1